Piedmont, Calhoun County, Alabama Property Taxes

 Property Tax Assessment Values Across Piedmont, Calhoun County, Alabama

-In Calhoun County, assessment notices are sent in the spring each year.
-They’ll typically reach your mailbox by the middle of March.
+Assessment notices in Calhoun County are sent in the spring each year and typically reach your mailbox by the middle of the month.
 Each property owner receives an assessment notice that contains both the market value and assessed value, along with an estimate of your property tax bill.
-By providing insights into how assessed and market values are determined, this section helps property owners navigate their tax responsibilities and understand the valuation processes affecting their property taxes in Piedmont.

 Property Tax Assessment Values Across Piedmont, Calhoun County, Alabama